MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-edge-with-mdm.md

 # Configure Microsoft Edge using Mobile Device Management

-This article explains how to configure Microsoft Edge on Windows 10 using [Mobile Device Management (MDM)](/windows/client-management/mdm/) with [ADMX Ingestion](/windows/client-management/mdm/win32-and-centennial-app-policy-configuration).
+This article explains how to configure Microsoft Edge on Windows 10 or later using [Mobile Device Management (MDM)](/windows/client-management/mdm/) with [ADMX Ingestion](/windows/client-management/mdm/win32-and-centennial-app-policy-configuration).
 This article also describes:

 - How to [create Open Mobile Alliance Uniform Resource Identifier (OMA-URI) for Microsoft Edge policies](#create-an-oma-uri-for-microsoft-edge-policies).
 - How to [configure Microsoft Edge in Intune using ADMX ingestion and custom OMA-URI](#configure-microsoft-edge-in-intune-using-admx-ingestion).

 ## Prerequisites

-Windows 10, with the following minimum system requirements:
+Windows 10 or later, with the following minimum system requirements:

 - Windows 10, version 1903 with [KB4512941](https://support.microsoft.com/help/4512941/) and [KB4517211](https://support.microsoft.com/help/4517211/) installed
 - Windows 10, version 1809 with [KB4512534](https://support.microsoft.com/help/4512534/) and [KB4520062](https://support.microsoft.com/help/4520062/) installed